 Technically, a person in the renounced order of life, a sannyasi, can also be called a sadhu because he renounces everything—his home, his comfort, his friends, his relatives along with his duties towards family and friends.
 In fact, a true spiritualist gives up his duties towards his country also because he knows that he, as a spirit soul, does not belong to a particular country or religion.
 His mission is to help all people of all countries and all faiths.
 He renounces everything for the sake of the Supreme Personality of Godhead.
 He knows that preaching God consciousness or Krishna consciousness is the best possible help one can do to the world.
 However, if someone renounces all worldly obligations for personal sense gratification, he is an escapist no better than other selfish persons.
 Such persons are surely punished by the laws of nature as they take undue advantage of their sadhu profile.

 A pseudo sadhu is he who lacks sense control and who, despite his many defects, thinks himself to be a sadhu and, even worse, presents himself to be a sadhu.
-Unfortunately, in the present day society, in the name of spiritualism and bhakti various types polluted and imaginary conceptions are spreading everywhere like the plague germs.
+Unfortunately, these days, in the name of spiritualism and bhakti, various types of polluted and imaginary conceptions are spread everywhere like the plague germs.

 A person who denies the existence of God, as a person, in effect denies his own existence.
 This can be understood by proper reasoning and hearing from a sadhu.
 Bogus sadhus themselves do not know what is God, who is God, and as such cannot guide others on that path.
 When a blind man guides another blind man, both of them are destined to fall in the long run.